 - Reading all arc flash labels to determine the level of PPE required and boundary distances.

-What makes arc flashes such a common hazard are just how many variables that contribute to them.
+What makes arc flashes such a common hazard is just how many variables contribute to them.
 Below are some additional precautions you can take to reduce arc flash risks in your worksite.

 Grounding

-The metal parts of electrical wiring systems that can be touched should be grounded and at 0 volts.
-When electrical systems are not grounded, metal parts of equipment may become energized.
+Ground all metal parts of electrical wiring systems that people can touch to maintain them at 0 volts.
+If you don’t ground electrical systems, the metal parts of equipment can become energized.

-If a circuit is not grounded, a hazard exists because unwanted voltage cannot be safely eliminated.
-If a path to the ground is interrupted by nonconductive material, shocks and potential arcing could occur.
+A missing ground creates a hazard by preventing the safe elimination of unwanted voltage.
+When nonconductive material blocks the path to ground, it can cause electric shocks and potential arcing.
 To minimize the chances of improper grounding, check power tools and outlets before use to make sure they contain a GFCI device.
 A GFCI will reduce the risk of current leakage.

 Overloads in an electrical system can produce heat or an arc.
 Additionally, wires and other components in a system or circuit have a maximum amount of current that they can carry safely.